shrocky2/Quick_Alexa_TiVo/README.md

 git clone https://github.com/shrocky2/Quick_Alexa_TiVo.git

+(if you get an error "git: command not found", instally git by typing: sudo apt-get install git )

 this will download our code to a directory called "Quick_Alexa_TiVo" (minus the quotation marks), change to this directory

 type: cd Quick_Alexa_TiVo